Meet Zoe aka By Candlelight!

 maggie maywho (steel magnolia's dolly pardon me) aka maggie

 Hi!
-My name is Maggie and I am relatively new to the sanctuary.
+My name is Maggie.
 I am a pinto Miniature Horse.
 In 2015 I found myself and my newborn foal at a large auction.
 It was very stressful for us both and the conditions were filthy.
 Each year, I carried a baby for my owners and didn’t understand why I was put into the dirty, chaotic environment of the auction.
 Luckily, The Big Purple Barn was watching and with some help, they got me and my son to safety!
 We stayed for two weeks at Charming Acres in Pennsylvania, so my foal could gain the strength he needed for the long trip to Maryland.

 Please join Dawn Fritter on #teammaggie

 the doofenschmirtz (miles to go) aka Miles